erikbatista42/INT-1.3-AND-INT-2.3-Spring-Intensive/Proposals/senior-proposal.md

 The Porfolio route.
 This is where I'll showcase my projects and some of them in detail.
 This route will be the home route where I give a one liner about who I am.

 **How will you demonstrate completion of your objective?**
+I will have a link to the website and the person reviewing my project will be able to see the changes I've made.

 ## Objective 2: ... say your objective to accomplish here …
 **Why do you want to meet this objective?
 How will it improve your project?**
 I want to accomplish the contact page making it really easy for people to reach out to me.

 **How will you demonstrate completion of your objective?**
+I will have a link to the website and the person reviewing my project will be able to see the changes I've made.

 ## Objective 3: ... say your objective to accomplish here …
 **Why do you want to meet this objective?
 How will it improve your project?**